-po, energes con reconstruction and a second control of the second Emergency Medical Plan 145 6400.145 - The home shall have a written emergency medical plan listing the following: a.
-The hospital or source of health care that will be used in an emergency. b.
-The method of transportation to be used.
+Emergency Medical Plan 145 6400.145 - The home shall have a written emergency medical plan listing the following: 1.
+The hospital or source of health care that will be used in an emergency.
+2. The method of transportation to be used.
+An emergency staffing plan.